littensy/charm/README.md

 Then, on the server, create a server sync object and pass in the atoms to sync.
 Use remote events to broadcast state updates and send initial state to clients upon request.

+Note that if `preserveHistory` is `true`, the server will send multiple payloads to the client, so the callback passed to `connect` should accept a `...payloads` parameter.
+Otherwise, you only need to handle a single `payload` parameter.

 ```ts
 import { sync } from "@rbxts/charm";
 import { remotes } from "./remotes";